 This booklet is the summary plan description.
-It explains how the plan currently works, when you qualify for benefits, and other information.
+It explains how the plan works, when you qualify for benefits, and other information.

 If any part of this summary plan description (booklet) conflicts with the terms of the plan, the terms of the plan will be followed.
-The plan is much more detailed.